The best shows on Netflix (March 2026)

 Genre: Fantasy, comedy, mysteryStars: Jenna Ortega, Emma Myers, Joy Sunday, Isaac Ordonez, Moosa Mostafa, Hunter Doohan, Steve Buscemi, Georgie Farmer, Catherine Zeta-Jones, Luis GuzmánSeasons: 2

 The Eternaut is a famous Argentine comic that was only published in America within the last ten years.
 Netflix’s adaptation of Héctor Germán Oesterheld and Francisco Solano López maintains the original setting, so you may want to turn on the subtitles for this one.
-In Buenos Aires, almost the entire population of people dies when snow falls out of season.
-Even incidental contact with the snow can kill.
+In Buenos Aires, almost the entire population dies when toxic snow falls from the sky.

 This is no mere accident of nature.
 It was an attack, but the questions of who did this and how will have to wait for Juan Salvo (Ricardo Darín).
-Juan is one of the few survivors who was lucky enough to be indoors when the snow fell.
+Juan is one of the lucky few who were indoors when the snow fell.
 Now, Juan will risk anything to reunite with his ex-wife, Elena (Carla Peterson), and their daughter, Clara (Mora Fisz).
 But the dangerous new world that emerges may cut any family reunion short.

 Genre: Sci-fi, Drama, ThrillerStars: Ricardo Darín, Carla Peterson, César Troncoso, Andrea Pietra, Marcelo SubiottoSeasons: 1